ericholscher/ericholscher.com/site/blog/drafts/funding-oss-marketing-money.rst

 open source funding has come from:

 * Donation budgets from individuals, who are very likely to also produce Open Source themselves
-* Donation budgets form corporations, which are vanishingly small
+* Donation budgets from corporations, which are vanishingly small
 * Technical budgets from Engineering organizations within corporations

 The last one is the least obvious.